-Sales personnel are the revenue generators for any organization.
+Sales personnel are the revenue generators of any organization.
 If the sales force is not equipped with adequate tools to showcase the company’s products or services, it would drastically affect the revenue-generating capacity of an organization.
 Each organization has specific requirements and they need to train their sales people adequately with respect to their specific needs.
-So, what is the type of training that an organization needs to plan for their sales personnel?
+So, what is the type of training an organization needs to plan for its sales personnel?

-A typical training program for an organization needs to cover the following:
+A typical sales training program for an organization needs to cover the following:

 - Establishing a relationship with the customer